mariochampion/liquibase/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---

 **Description**

 A clear and concise description of what the issue being addressed is.

+<ins>Note: Please take a moment to redact all private information.</ins>

-**To Reproduce**
+**How to Reproduce**
-Steps to reproduce the behavior.
-Please be as precise as possible.
-Ideally, include things like the files used if possible, the commands used, how the product was installed and how it is used, what database platform and version is being used, properties files/POM files/config files, extensions used...

-Ensure private information is redacted.
+Please describe the steps required to reproduce the behavior, and feel free to be as precise as possible.
+Ideally, include information such as:
+* the database platform and version on which you experience the problem
+* the files used

-Please specify the exact commands used, from CLI, from maven, etc.
+* the exact commands and parameters used

-Describe the actual problematic behavior.
-Include console outout if relevant, log files if available.
-Ensure private information is redacted.
+** and please note if you are using the CLI, Maven, etc
+* the extensions used
+* how the product was installed
+* how it is used
+* and any properties files/POM files/config files

+Finally, feel free to include, attach, or link to any relevant console output or log files.

 **Expected behavior**

 A clear and concise description of what you expected to happen.

+**Actual behavior**

+A clear and concise description of what you actually happen.

+**Tests or test reports**

+If you performed any unit or integration tests, please provide any reports or screenshots.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 **Additional context**

 Add any other context about the problem here.